tailcallhq/tailcallhq.github.io/docs/config-generation.md

   This naming convention makes it difficult to understand the relationships and the purpose of these types without additional context.

   **How Type Names Are Inferred:**
+  We send the type and its fields to the LLM model, requesting it to suggest appropriate names based on the field names.
+  For example:

   - **User**: Derived from T1, inferred by the language model based on the context of the `users` field in the Query type.
   - **Post**: Derived from T2, inferred by the language model based on the context of the `post` field within User.